streetpea/chiaki-ng/docs/setup/controlling.md

     ![Chiaki Desktop Mode Controller](images/ChooseControllerLayout.png)

+!!!
+Tip "Check if `chiaki4deck+ mic` by gmoney23 is selected"

+    If it is already selected (it should be if you used the Add to Steam option by right-clicking on your console in the GUI) you can skip this section.
+Otherwise, continue this section to configure your controller layout manually.

 ## Retrieving chiaki4deck Controller Layouts when Using An Alternate Game Name [Most Users Can Skip This]

 ???- Tip "Only If You Didn't Use `chiaki4deck` As the Name of the Game in Steam [Click to Open Me]"